Free guided meditations on the UCHealth app, My Health Connection

 Using UCHealth’s meditation app

 The UCHealth app’s meditations are guided by men and women with voices as soothing as gentle rain.
-Common among the sessions, Karpas says, is establishing a comfortable position – no need to sit in a cross-legged position on a mountaintop.
-Sometimes simply finding a comfortable posture, taking a pause, and focusing on your breathing can be a great way to take care of yourself in the midst of a stressful day, she adds.
+Common among the sessions is establishing a comfortable position – no need to sit in a cross-legged position on a mountaintop, Karpas said.
+Sometimes simply finding a comfortable posture, taking a pause and focusing on your breathing can be a great way to take care of yourself in the midst of a stressful day.
 The content itself is diverse.
 From the “Pain as a visitor” meditation:

 Although pain is uncomfortable and difficult to experience, try for the next few moments to regard your pain with ease.
 Imagine the pain is a visitor to your home, like a wind.
-Open the front door in the back door of your house.
-Allow the visitor to come through and just don’t invite it in for tea.
-Allow the pain to just flow through allow the way you’re feeling right now physically and emotionally.
+Open the front door and the back door of your house.
+Allow the visitor to come through, and just don’t invite it in for tea.
+Allow the pain to just flow through, allow the way you’re feeling right now, physically and emotionally.
 Allow your body and mind to just be ever-changing.

 Pregnant pauses space out the sentences.
 Same as with “Let things be,” which instructs: